akippnn/ams2/README.md

 - Registration and Login system (made manually - done).

 - Secure login with cryptography.
-  Argon2i(d) support is removed because it is not compiled normally in XAMPP.
+  Argon2i(d) support is removed because it does not come compiled with XAMPP's Apache.

 - School Staff Dashboard (also made manually - wip).